wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/G/Greater_Invisibility.md

 **Components:** V, S \
 **Duration:** Concentration, up to 1 minute

-The target, along with anything the target is currently carrying or wearing, is [invisible](#Conditions_invisible).
+A creature, along with anything it is currently carrying or wearing, is [invisible](#Conditions_invisible).